+You ask, how to stay hydrated on keto?
 When your body is in ketosis, it processes water and electrolytes differently.
 You also excrete more salt on keto.
 The more salt you consume, the less water you retain.
 This is why dehydration is a common side effect of a keto diet.
 If you’ve ever followed a keto diet and felt dehydrated or experienced the symptoms of keto flu, you understand what we’re talking about!

 Even mild dehydration can cause impaired memory, reasoning, and cognitive function, fatigue, and causing you to feel less than your best.
 Whether you follow a ketogenic diet or not, staying hydrated is crucial for overall health and wellbeing.